rmorenobote/breadth-depth-dilemma/figures/figure3/readme.md

-Matlab Code to generate Fig. 3
+Matlab Code to generate Fig. 2

 Just run plot...m file to generate the figure.

-It inputs one of 3 datasets (you need to select which one at the top of the code, ended with ...mixed), that can be chosen to generate the lines shown in Fig. 3.
+It inputs one of 3 datasets (you need to select which one at the top of the code), that can be chosen to generate the choice sets described in Fig. 2.

-The inputs are (select one pair only):
+The inputs are:

-flat environment:

-distributions7_mixed.m

-value_actions_gradient7_mixed.m

-rich:

-distributions72_mixed.m

-value_actions_gradient72_mixed.m

-poor:

-distributions73_mixed.m

-value_actions_gradient73_mixed.m
+distributions6.m, corresponding to the flat environment

+distributions62.m, rich environment

+distributions63.m, poor environment